 How do you use the cleaner is properly?

 The key to making soft-washing effective and safe for the environment is “dwell time,” allowing the oxidizer enough time to fully react where you want it before washing it off.
-This way the product has done its job and broken down into its safe components before it is spread into the environment.
+This way, the product has done its job and broken down into its safe components before it is spread into the environment.

 The Apple Wash surfactant helps with this in a couple of ways.
 First of all, it decreases the surface tension of the solution and allows it to foam.
 This allows the product to stay where you want it longer, think of it like shaving foam as opposed to straight water.
 Apple Wash also has a coloured marking agent in it, allowing technicians to see exactly where it has been applied, thus minimizing overspray.
-When mixed with sodium hypochlorite in the cleaning process this marking agent disappears in 1-3 minutes, depending on the strength of the Sodium Hypochlorite and how much Apple Wash is used.
+When mixed with sodium hypochlorite in the cleaning process, this marking agent disappears in 1-3 minutes, depending on the strength of the Sodium Hypochlorite and how much Apple Wash is used.
 This serves as a built-in timer for dwell time, so that workers know when the product has fully reacted and is safe to rinse off.
 As long as it is given time to react on the surface of the building, the soft washing chemicals will only kill organisms where it is directly applied.
-Afterwords it turns into water, salt, oxygen and a trace mount of what is essentially biodegradable soap.
+Afterwards it turns into water, salt, oxygen and a trace amount of what is essentially biodegradable soap.

 Sources: